 - Recipient cells uptake free DNA released into the environment.

-- Not all bacteria are able to go for transformation, only some bacteria are able to take free DNA and are able to go transformation.
+- Not all bacteria can go for transformation; only some bacteria can take free DNA and can go through transformation.
 These types of bacteria are called competent bacteria.

 - Pathogenic bacteria showing competence